usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 ## Secure Resource Usage

-Ability for the IoT device to securely utilize system resources and memory.
+Ability to securely utilize system resources and memory.
 Capabilities that may be necessary:
 - Ability to support shared system resources.
   - Ability to release resources back to the system.
   - Ability to separate user and process resources use.